-To learn more about elected officials please visit the websites for the:
+To learn more about elected officials visit these websites:

-Alberta Urban Municipalities Association (AUMA) - Deals with issues and services for urban municipalities

-Alberta Association of Municipal Districts and Counties (AAMDC) - Deals with issues and services for rural municipalities
+- Alberta Urban Municipalities Association (AUMA) - deals with issues and services for urban municipalities - Rural Municipalities of Alberta (RMA) - o deals with issues and services for rural municipalities

-The Entire Municipality
+Interests of the municipality

 A councillor is elected to look after the interests of the entire municipality.

 A councillor who is in a municipality that has wards must be careful not to place the interest of the ward or electoral district above the interest of the whole municipality.
-As tough as it may be at times, the councillor must base any decision on what is best for the entire municipality.

 Council's effectiveness depends on councillors providing input on their areas while thinking and voting for the whole municipality.

 Councillors also have to make certain that they do not put themselves in a conflict of interest situation.
-They must ensure that decisions made do not benefit them, their immediate family, or their friends.